heroku/base-images/BUILD.md

 # Releasing Heroku Base Images Locally (Prime)

-When building Heroku Base Images for release locally, youll need a number of additional steps.
+When building Heroku Base Images for release locally, you'll need a number of additional steps.

 NOTE: These steps do *not* apply to `*cnb*` images.